The Big Game (1973 film)

 The Big Game is a 1973 action film directed by Robert Day and starring Stephen Boyd, France Nuyen and Ray Milland.
 It was shot on location in Cape Town, Rome and Hong Kong.
 It is also known by the alternative title of Control Factor.

 Synopsis

-Seeking a way to promote world peace, a wealthy American develops a machine that can control people's minds, and hires two mercenaries to protect it on a ship travelling to Austria where they confront assault by hostile agents.
+Seeking a way to promote world peace, a wealthy American develops a machine that can control people's minds, and hires two mercenaries to protect it on a ship travelling to Australia where they confront assault by hostile agents.